adonisjs/v6-docs/content/docs/getting_started/environment_variables.md

 # Environment variables

-Environment variables serve the purpose of storing secrets like the database password, the app secret, or an API key outside of your application codebase.
+Environment variables serve the purpose of storing secrets like the database password, the app secret, or an API key outside your application codebase.

 Also, environment variables can be used to have different configurations for different environments.
 For example, you may use a memory mailer during tests, an SMTP mailer during development, and a third-party service in production.